 As mentioned above, you could, depending on the context, go further and signpost that the document is in “public form”.
 For instance, you could translate escritura de elevación a público de acuerdos sociales as “public form notarial act recording company resolutions” (Peréz-Manglano).

-Indeed, this last point might make the translation of “notarial instrument” not specific enough in some cases.
+This last point might make the translation of “notarial instrument” not specific enough in some cases.
 As stated above, most Spanish notarial instruments are in public form.
 So you will have to take the context into account and decide whether it’s necessary to highlight that the document is in public form.
 A slightly more concise way of doing this is to add “official” or “public” instead of “public form” (e.g., “public notarial instrument”).
+[UPDATE: As I said above, I would usually now steer clear of “public” and “public form” in most legal translations.
+See this post.]

 Enrique Alcaraz Varó and Brian Hughes (2007) Diccionario de Términos Jurídicos, A dictionary of Legal Terms, 10th edition.